teclone/handler/README.md

         //we dont accept white as a color
         {
           pattern: /^white$/i,
-          err: '{this} is not an acceptable color',
+          err: '{value} is not an acceptable color', },
-        },

         //we dont accept black either
         {
           pattern: /^black$/i,
-          err: '{this} is not an acceptable color',
+          err: '{value} is not an acceptable color', },
-        },
       ],
     },